vjwilson1987/Kubernetes-SA-Manager/README.md

 ## What is its purpose?.

-The script k8user.sh will help you automate the process of creation, deletion and fetching the user config file of both kubernetes staging and production cluster.
+The script k8user.sh will help you automate the process of creation, deletion and fetching the user config file of both kubernetes staging and production cluster, and finally send it to the user's slack.

 ## How to use the script?.